artoria-dev/data-science-lol/README.md

 The orange dots represent nodes (which can also scale infinitely).
 All nodes within one column are counted as a 'hidden layer'.
 There can be as many hidden layer as one wishes.
 The more there are, the more confident will the model be.

-Am input can *walk* their way via the nodes (left to right) until it hits the output.
+An input can *walk* their way via the nodes (left to right) until it hits the output.
 The ways are in purple.
 Each way an input can go, receives a certain unique 'weight' (usually between 0 and 1).
 Inside a node the arriving data (coming from the input or other nodes) will be multiplied with their weights and summed up with the other input data.